vtikhonov/lab_pdsa_2022/README.md

 * The input datasets can be found at [project Gutenberg library's top 100 EBooks last 30 days](https://www.gutenberg.org/browse/scores/top#books-last30), as the rating is dynamic, see input_datasets.txt file that is a snapshot from the rating as for 2022-04-06.
 Each student picks a dataset/book according to their id in the student list.
 * The student work shall be committed as a separate branch, and PR later will be processed by the teacher, so please put all your code/artifacts into a folder with your full_name
 * The programming language choice is completely up to you, but please don't pick an esolang, spare your teacher's nerves :)
+* Use efficient datastructures, e.g. if a theory claims that the structure takes `m * p bits`, it shall be kept, sure programming language overhead is inevitable.
+* The result shall be deterministic, i.e. any involved pseudo-randomness shall be manageable - use predefined/hardcoded seeds.
+If sorting is needed, use stable version.
 * Covering the code with unittest is a big plus
 * If your application building/running requires any special steps, please mention it a readme-like file.
 Ideally it would be some `run.sh` script that compiles (if needed) and runs the app with all the arguments like `run.sh --input mybook.txt -k 20 -p 7 -m 512`